EdwarDallas/EdwarDallas/README.md

 - 👋 Hi, I’m @EdwarDallas
 - 👀 I’m interested in ...
 Learning to Code
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...Not sure yet.
-I am changing careers and about to begin coding school.
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...  edwardallas@yahoo.com

 <!---